vfarcic/devops24/manuscript/04-helm.md

 We could have used [xip.ip](http://xip.io) instead.
 For the end-users, there is no significant difference between the two.
 The main reason why we'll use nip.io instead of xip.io is integration with some of the tool.
 Minishift, for example, comes with Routes pre-configured to use nip.io.

 First things first...
-We need to find out the IP of our cluster or external LB if available.
+We need to find out the IP of our cluster, or the external LB if it is available.
 The commands that follow will differ from one cluster type to another.

 I> Feel free to skip the sections that follow if you already know how to get the IP of your cluster's entry point.